 Coursework includes business concepts such as accounting, business law, economics, management, and marketing.
-Skills related to the application of these concepts are developed
+Skills related to the application of these concepts are developed through the study of computer applications, communication, team building, and decision making.

 Through these skills, students will have a sound business education base for lifelong learning.
 Graduates are prepared for employment opportunities in government agencies, financial institutions, and large to small business or industry.